realrussia/train-tickets-gateway-doc/articles/v2-migration-notes.rst

 ----

 FilesController
- * Into *getEticket* added a possibility to get file by ticket's ID.
-New parameter *search_by* helps
+ * Into *getEticket* has been added a possibility to get file by ticket's ID.
+New parameter *search_by* helps with it
- * New method *getCancellationForm* added to make possible to receive the file
+ * New method *getCancellationForm* has been added to allow users receiving the file

 InformationController
  * New method *getRoute*
  * New method *getAvailableMeals*.
-Allows to fetch list of available meals that can be used for `changeMeal </controllers/TicketsController.rst#changemeal>`_
+It allows to fetch list of available meals that can be used for `changeMeal </controllers/TicketsController.rst#changemeal>`_

 ReferenceController
  * `documentTypes </controllers/ReferenceController.rst#documenttypes>`_ now has a format's description
- * New methods added `additionPlacesRequirements </controllers/ReferenceController.rst#additionplacesrequirements>`_
+ * New methods has been added `additionPlacesRequirements </controllers/ReferenceController.rst#additionplacesrequirements>`_

 TicketsController
  * New method `bookPackage </controllers/TicketsController.rst#bookpackage>`_ allows to book few tickets at once.